AnnElyse Scarlett Gains

 Partner

-AnnElyse Scarlett Gains is a partner in the Washington, D.C., office of Gibson, Dunn & Crutcher and is a member of the firm’s Business Restructuring and Reorganization Practice Group.
+AnnElyse Scarlett Gains is a partner in the Washington, D.C., office of Gibson Dunn where she practices in the firm’s Business Restructuring and Reorganization Practice Group.
 Her practice focuses on corporate restructurings, distressed financing, liability management transactions, and other special situation transactions in acquisitions, out-of-court restructurings, and Chapter 11 cases.
 AnnElyse advises boards of directors, board committees, and senior management on a range of issues, including fiduciary duties and corporate governance.
 In addition, she represents ad hoc groups, lenders, investors, purchasers, and other stakeholders evaluating strategic transactions with target companies facing actual and potential economic distress.

 Awards and Accolades: